Profitbase/PowerBI-visuals-FinancialReportingMatrix/README.md

 4. From the 'Format' tool, modify the 'custom 1' style to meet your requirements.

 ## Calculations and formatting from the data model
+This is an (optional) advanced feature that lets you embed formulas, formatting rules and styling in the data model instead of setting it up in the visual.

 ```json
 {